Operational Procedures

 Special Nozzles

-There are specific applications where very tough abrasives such as aluminium oxide and silicon carbide abrasives are required.
+There are specific applications where very tough abrasives, such as aluminium oxide and silicon carbide, are required.

-• Special nozzles with a 'cyclone' liner are available, which can handle these types of abrasives
+- Special nozzles with a cyclone liner are available to handle these types of abrasives.

 Nozzle Selection

-This illustration demonstrates the various types of nozzles available to the abrasive blast cleaning operative.
+This illustration shows the various types of nozzles available to abrasive blast cleaning operatives.

-• Nozzles have a big impact on the efficiency of abrasive blast cleaning, so it is essential to review the type of nozzle to be purchased and used
+- Nozzles significantly affect the efficiency of abrasive blast cleaning, so it is essential to review the type of nozzle to purchase and use.

 Specialist Nozzles